ethz-spylab/ctf-satml24-data-analysis/README.md

 ### Analyzing the data

-We provide a script `chat_diversity.py` to perform some basic analysis on the dataset that we include in our official report.
+We provide a script `chat_diversity.py` to reproduce the basic analysis that we include in our official report.
 The folder `raw_data_manipulation` includes transformations we performed on the raw data we collected from the competition.
 Please, reach to us if you think you need the original raw data.